Digitising VHS Tapes

 Tapes degrade over time so the earlier you copy what you want off them the better.

-A simple digitisation setup with a PC, VHS player and audio mixer.
+A simple digitisation setup with a PC, VCR and audio mixer.

 Why Do It?